FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: Introduction

-Recently, \citep{liu2024accelerating,del2023skipdecode} have proposed input-agnostic layer skipping at token level, that handle KV cache appropriately as well as retain the advantage of adaptive partial computation.
+Recently, \citep{liu2024accelerating,del2023skipdecode,song2024sleb} have proposed input-agnostic layer skipping at token level, that handle KV cache appropriately as well as retain the advantage of adaptive partial computation.
 In these solutions, tokens exit at pre-determined layers irrespective of the input sequence, and for all sequences in a batch, tokens at the same position in a sequence exit at the same layer.
 Furthermore, tokens at latter parts of the sequence are constrained to exit earlier than the previous tokens to ensure that there is no redundant KV cache re-computation.
 These solutions are heuristic based and impose hard rules and constraints irrespective of input sequences, which can lead to drop in output quality.
-Others \citep{jaiswal2024ffn} have proposed circumventing the KV cache issue entirely by skipping only FFN layers, but such a strategy cannot reduce redundancy in transformer layer computations.
-Moreover, they propose an input adaptive skipping heuristic based on cosine similarity of outputs: if two adjacent layers have a similarity greater than a threshold, then all subsequent layers except the last few are skipped.
-However, such a strategy does not take into account that several middle layers are crucial (see \citep{liu2024accelerating}) and furthermore, final prediction capability of full model is not taken into account while deciding which layers to skip.
+Others \citep{jaiswal2024ffn, chen2024compressing} have proposed skipping layers by identifying redundant ones through computing cosine similarity of (input/output) representations of a layer.
+However, their strategy does not take into account that several middle layers are crucial (see \citep{liu2024accelerating}) and furthermore, final prediction capability of full model is not taken into account while deciding which layers to skip. \textit{Importantly, in none of the works described above, the strategy of selecting layers for skipping is sequence dependent.
+Furthermore, they do not consider fine-tuning the models in a way such that not only the performance improves but the model also learns to skip layers appropriately.}